 The Sonoran Desert is beautiful from afar, but it’s even more spectacular up close.
 Experience our desert landscape by hiking and biking in Tempe.
 Grab your hiking shoes, a water bottle and sunscreen — here are some of our favorite outdoor adventures.

 Rent a bike from The Bicycle Cellar or Tempe Bicycle to traverse the trails around Tempe Town Lake and Papago Park.
 We love our bikes in Tempe – we’re a Silver-Level Bicycle Friendly Community Award winner and there are 175 miles of bike paths and trails in our 40-square-mile city.
+Arizona State University was also named a gold level bicycle friendly university by the League of American Bicyclists in 2014.

 Get away from it all at South Mountain Park and Preserve, one of the largest municipal park in the U.S. with more than 16,000 acres.
 This South Mountain Park map shows you how to get to the closet trailhead to Tempe hotels.
 You can choose a short, easy hike or choose a gradual climb that continues for several miles.
 View a hiking map and trail descriptions for South Mountain on the City of Phoenix website.